Culture Shock in Belgium

 Drinking in Belgium

 As a country famed for its beer, alcohol is widely available in Belgium.
-Most bars, cafés, restaurants and sandwich shops happily sell beer and it is even possible to buy beer at McDonalds.
-Beer is also considerably cheaper than in some other countries, and a can of beer is often cheaper than a can of soda of the same size.
+Most bars, cafés, restaurants and sandwich shops happily sell beer.
+It's even possible to buy beer at McDonalds.
+Beer is also considerably cheaper than in some other countries.
+A can of beer is often cheaper than a can of soda of the same size.